-\paragraph{Safety Verification.} Safety verification of dynamical systems is a canonical challenge in the design of safety-critical CPS.
-Since safety verification is computationally undecidable even for CPS with simple piecewise-constant dynamics~\citep{asarin1998achilles}, achieving provable safety through fully automatic procedures remains out of reach.
-Consequently, a range of techniques has been developed to construct safety proofs, including symbolic state-space exploration, statistical guarantees, and abstraction-based methods.
-A particularly effective and scalable alternative is the synthesis of \emph{barrier certificates}~\citep{prajna2004safety,ames2019control,jagtap2020formal}, which serve as functional analogs of inductive state invariants and characterize the separation between safe and unsafe regions of the state space.
-With origins in Lyapunov’s classical theory of stability~\citep{lyapunov1966stability,khalil2002nonlinear}, barrier certificates extend its principle from proving convergence to demonstrating invariance.
-Their formulation as a search for a single scalar function subject to inequality constraints makes them amenable to optimization and satisfiability-based methods, contributing to their popularity in both theory and practice.
-We focus on the barrier-certificate-based approach to proof discovery as a promising foundation for integrating formal reasoning with language-model-guided synthesis.
+\textbf{Safety verification of dynamical systems} is a canonical problem in the design of safety-critical CPS.
+Since safety verification is computationally undecidable even for CPS with simple piecewise-constant dynamics~\citep{asarin1998achilles}, fully automatic procedures for obtaining provable safety guarantees remain out of reach.
+Consequently, a variety of methods has been developed to construct safety proofs, including symbolic state-space exploration, statistical guarantees, and abstraction-based techniques.
+Among these, the synthesis of \emph{barrier certificates}~\citep{prajna2004safety,ames2019control,jagtap2020formal} has emerged as a particularly effective and scalable approach.
+Barrier certificates serve as functional analogs of inductive state invariants, characterizing the separation between safe and unsafe regions of the state space.
+Originating in Lyapunov’s classical theory of stability~\citep{lyapunov1966stability,khalil2002nonlinear}, they extend the central idea of certifying system behavior from convergence to invariance.
+Their formulation as the search for a single scalar function satisfying suitable inequality constraints makes them amenable to optimization- and satisfiability-based methods, contributing to their prominence in both theory and practice.
+We therefore focus on barrier-certificate-based proof discovery as a promising foundation for integrating formal reasoning with language-model-guided synthesis.